Fauna of Great Britain: Mammals

 There are also several species of insectivore found in Britain.
 The hedgehog is probably the most widely known as it is a regular visitor to urban gardens.
 The mole is also widely recognised and its subterranean lifestyle causes much damage to garden lawns.
 Shrews are also fairly common, and the smallest, the pygmy shrew, is one of the smallest mammals in the world.
-There are also seventeen species of bat found in Britain: the pipistrelle is the smallest and the most common.
+There are also eighteen species of bat found in Britain: the pipistrelle is the smallest and the most common.

 Rodents are also numerous across Britain, particularly the brown rat which is by far the most abundant urban mammal after humans.
 Some however, are becoming increasingly rare.
 Habitat destruction has led to a decrease in the population of dormice and bank voles found in Britain.
-Due to the introduction of the North American grey squirrel, the red squirrel had become largely extinct in England and Wales, with the last populations existing in parts of North West England and on the Isle of Wight.
+Due to the introduction of the North American grey squirrel, the red squirrel had become largely extinct in England and Wales, with the last populations existing in parts of North West England, Brownsea Island in Poole Harbour, and on the Isle of Wight.
+Eurasian beavers were formerly native to Britain before becoming extinct by the early 16th century due to hunting.
+They are being reintroduced in some areas.

 European rabbit and European hare were introduced in Roman times, while the indigenous mountain hare remains only in Scotland and a small re-introduced population in Derbyshire.

-Eurasian beavers were formerly native to Britain before becoming extinct by the early 16th century due to hunting.
-Efforts are being made to reintroduce beavers.

 There are a variety of carnivores, especially from the weasel family (ranging in size from the weasel, stoat and European polecat to the European badger, pine marten, recently introduced mink and semiaquatic otter).
 In the absence of the locally extinct grey wolf and brown bear the largest carnivores are the badger, red fox, the adaptability and opportunism of which has allowed it to proliferate in the urban environment, and the European wildcat whose elusiveness has caused some confusion over population numbers, and is believed to be highly endangered, partly by hybridisation with the domestic cat.

 Various species of seal and dolphin are found seasonally on British shores and coastlines, along with harbour porpoises, orcas, and many other sea mammals.